fieldtrip/website/development/project/wizard.md

     %%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%
     % Step 1: do the preprocessing
     %
-    % The first step is to read the data using the function PREPROCESSING.
+    % The first step is to read the data using the function FT_PREPROCESSING.
 With the aim to
     % reduce boundary effects occurring at the start and the end of the trials, it is
     % recommended to read larger time intervals than the time period of interest.
     % In this example, the time of interest is from -0.5 s to 1.5 s (t = 0 s defines the time